A Computational Method for Measuring "Open Codes" in Qualitative Analysis: Computational Metrics

 \subsection{Four Computational Metrics}

-The four metrics that we propose measure each coder's CSP against the ACS in four ways: Coverage, Overlap, Novelty, and Divergence (Fig. \ref{fig:acs-and-csp}B).
+The four proposed metrics measure each coder's CSP against the ACS in four ways: Coverage, Overlap, Novelty, and Divergence (Fig. \ref{fig:acs-and-csp}B).
+In Algorithms \ref{alg:weighting}--\ref{alg:divergence}, $x$ denotes a coder, $c$ a code in $ACS$, $obs_{x,c}$ the observation score, and $score_c$ the aggregate code weight.

 \begin{itemize} \item \textbf{Coverage}: How much conceptual space does a given CSP cover in the ACS?
 Both TA and GT strive for ``richness'' of codes, capturing depth and variation for further analysis \cite{corbin_chapter_2008, braun2013successful}.
-Keeping in mind that not all codes are equally interesting, each code is weighted by the number of coders who identified it.
-To mitigate the impact of a given coder applying an excessive number of codes to the data, each coder is weighted by the number of codes they identified.
+Each code is weighted by the number of coders who identified it, and each coder is weighted by their total number of codes to prevent inflation from over-coding.
+Coverage increases as a coder contributes more distinct codes that expand the shared conceptual space, reflecting broader interpretive reach.
+Excessively high values, particularly when accompanied by many codes, may indicate redundancy or flooding.

 \item \textbf{Overlap}: How much does a given CSP overlap with others?
+Overlap increases as a coder’s codes coincide or neighbor those contributed by others, indicating stronger conceptual alignment and agreement.
+Very high Overlap combined with low Novelty may suggest redundancy, whereas very low Overlap can indicate conceptual drift, inconsistency, or misunderstanding.
 The algorithm is almost the same as the one proposed for coverage, except each coder's impact on $score$ is removed from the ACS (see Divergence).

 \item \textbf{Novelty}: How many ``unique'' codes does a given CSP include (i.e., codes that no other coders identified)?
-In considering novelty, we measure how much novel conceptual space was covered by a given coder.
+Novelty increases when a coder introduces previously unseen ideas, capturing their contribution of new conceptual ground.
+Moderate Novelty indicates balanced and productive insight, while excessive Novelty with low Overlap may suggest idiosyncratic or hallucinatory coding.
+In considering Novelty, we measure how much additional conceptual space a coder contributes beyond the team’s collective coverage.

 \item \textbf{Divergence}: How far is a given CSP's code distribution from the ACS?
+Divergence increases as a coder’s focus or emphasis departs from the group’s shared distribution, signaling either distinctive analytical perspective or instability.
+Lower Divergence indicates stronger alignment with the team baseline.
 We calculate each CSP's divergence as the separation from its probability distribution from that of other CSPs.
 We used the Jensen-Shannon Divergence (JSD) to tolerate potential zeros.

 \end{itemize}